mwc360/mwc360.github.io/_posts/2024-10-24-Spark-for-the-SQL-Developer.md

 As a former SQL Developer learning Spark, learning how to size clusters was a significant hurdle.
 Node size, autoscale, number of nodes – there’s a lot to consider for job performance.
 However, having the ability to make jobs faster by adding more compute is invaluable.
 In pure serverless models, you typically have little to no control and are beholden to the capabilities of engines serverless architecture.

 ### Dynamic SQL
-- **T-SQL**: In T-SQL, dynamic SQL typically involves constructing SQL statements as strings and executing them using the EXEC or sp_executesql commands.
+- **SQL**: In T-SQL, and most other SQL dialects, dynamic SQL typically involves constructing SQL statements as strings and executing them using the EXEC or sp_executesql commands.
 This allows flexibility, such as generating queries based on user inputs, but it can make code more difficult to debug and maintain.
 Additionally, there are potential security concerns (e.g., SQL injection) if user input is not properly sanitized.

     ```sql
     DECLARE @sql NVARCHAR(MAX)